What is main difference between Digital and Analog LED strips?

 Why start using LED Strip Studio Controllers?

-We are offering you great LED Controllers, that we are developing, testing and using longer than 7 years.
+We are offering you great LED Controllers with long tradition, made and tested inhouse and on hundreds of installations.
 LSS controllers are easy to use, have detailed documentation, strong support, own software solution.
 The technical details of LED controllers – LEC 3, SPI LED Controller, SPI Matrix, Powered LEC.

 A voltage of Digital LED Strips

-Digital LED strips usually work at a 5V voltage, although there are also some 12V or 24V versions (these allow controlling only 3 LED as one pixel).
+Digital LED strips usually works at a 5V voltage, although there are also some 12V or 24V versions (these allow control of only 3 LED diodes as one pixel).
 We often use 42 LEDs/m version, but you can find many kinds of digital LED strips, anyway.